Texas Commission on Environmental Quality

 The Texas Commission on Environmental Quality (TCEQ) is the environmental agency for the state of Texas.
 The commission's headquarters are located at 12100 Park 35 Circle in Austin.
-The fourth largest environmental agency in the United States (and the third largest state environmental agency, behind the US Environmental Protection Agency, the California EPA, and the New York DEC), it employs approximately 2,780 employees, has 16 regional offices, and has a $420 million operating budget for the 2016 fiscal year.
+The fourth-largest environmental agency in the United States (and the third-largest state environmental agency, behind the US Environmental Protection Agency, the California EPA, and the New York DEC), it employs about 2,780 employees, has 16 regional offices, and has a $420 million operating budget for the 2016 fiscal year.

 History

 Creation

 The history of natural resource protection by the State of Texas is one of gradual evolution from protecting the right of access to natural resources (principally surface water) to a broader role in protecting public health and conserving natural resources for future generations of Texans.

-Natural resource programs were established in Texas at the turn of the 20th century, motivated initially by concerns over the management of water resources and water rights.
-In parallel with developments in the rest of the nation, and at the federal level, state natural resource efforts broadened at mid-century to include the protection of air and water resources, and later to the regulation of hazardous and non-hazardous waste generation.
+At the start of the 20th century, Texas created natural resource programs to address concerns about water management and water rights.
+By the mid-20th century, these efforts expanded to include the protection of air and water quality, and later, the regulation of hazardous and nonhazardous waste.

-During the 1990s, the Texas Legislature moved to make natural resource protection more efficient by consolidating programs.
-This trend culminated in the creation of the Texas Natural Resource Conservation Commission in the fall of 1993 as a comprehensive environmental protection agency.
+During the 1990s, the Texas Legislature moved to make natural-resource protection more efficient by consolidating programs.
+In 1991, it combined the Texas Water Commission and the Texas Air Control Board to create the first version of the TCEQ, known as the Texas Natural Resource Conservation Commission until fall 1993.
 Sunset legislation passed by the Texas Legislature in 2001 changed the agency's name to the Texas Commission on Environmental Quality and continued the agency until 2013.
-During the special session of the 81st Legislature (2009), legislation was adopted amending the 2013 date to 2011, at which time the agency was continued for an additional 12 years and subject to review in 2023.
+During the special session of the 81st Legislature (2009), legislation was adopted amending the 2013 date to 2011, when the agency was continued for an additional 12 years and subject to review in 2023.